The BOYS of YACHT Score Film at Sundance

 Claire Releases New Book of Essays

 High Frontiers is a new collection of Claire’s essays revolving around science, space, art and the unknown.
 Previously disseminated and published through various means online, this edition is published by Publication Studio.
-Subjects covered range from submersibles to mycology, surrealism, cyborgs, machine learning, love, and art on the moon; includes interviews with Dr. Oliver Sacks, Trevor Paglen, and Ursula K. LeGuin, and a couple of weird poems, to be safe.
+Subjects covered range from submersibles to mycology, surrealism, cyborgs, machine learning, love, and art on the moon; it includes interviews with Dr. Oliver Sacks, Trevor Paglen, and Ursula K. LeGuin, and a couple of weird poems, to be safe.

 YACHT TV Show in Development with Amazon